 Tessa Annalise is a 7th generation native Texan.
 She was born in Dallas on March 18, 2005.
-Tessa will be in 8th grade for the 2019-20 school year.
+Tessa will be a junior for the 2022-23 school year.
 She is creative and loves animals, with her current favorite animal being the otter.
-She enjoys reading, playing with friends, helping in the kitchen, and singing.
-She has recently joined the volleyball and track teams and wants to take on basketball as well.
-Now that we're back in Colorado, she's enjoying hiking and biking too.
-She has a sweet and sensitive spirit and wants to be a pilot, police officer, or photographer when she grows up.
+She enjoys reading, hanging with friends, and lifeguarding.
+She has been playing volleyball for a few years and wants to take up mountain biking.
+Now that we're back in Colorado, she's enjoying hiking too.
+She has a sweet and sensitive spirit and is interested in what God has for her when she grows up.

 Jackson Holt is our first "African-American!"
 He was born in Nairobi, Kenya on December 23rd, 2006.
 Jack will be a sophomore for the 2022-2023 school year, and his favorite subject in school is science.
 Jack is enjoying being a Boy Scout, and has been Scouting for a few years.
 He likes reading, biking, camping, and games - both video games and board games.
 He plays on the tennis team at school in the fall, and lacrosse in the spring.
 His newest endeavor is skateboarding (with a helmet, thank you very much).
 He wants to be an engineer when he grows up, specifically a structural engineer.